StyraInc/regal/README.md

 ## OPA Check and Strict Mode

-Linting with Regal assumes syntactically correct Rego, and if there are errors parsing any files during linting, the process is aborted with any errors from the parser logged similarly to OPA.
+Linting with Regal assumes syntactically correct Rego.
+If there are errors parsing any files during linting, the process is aborted and any parser errors are logged similarly to OPA.
 OPA itself provides a "linter" of sorts, via the `opa check` comand and its `--strict` flag.
 This checks the provided Rego files not only for syntax errors, but also for OPA [strict mode](https://www.openpolicyagent.org/docs/latest/policy-language/#strict-mode) violations.

-It is recommended to run `opa check --strict` as part of your policy build process, and address any violations reported there before running Regal.
+> **Note** It is recommended to run `opa check --strict` as part of your policy build process, and address any violations
+> reported there before running Regal.
 Why both commands?
 Couldn't the strict mode checks be integrated in Regal?
-That would certainly be an option.
-However, most of the strict mode checks will be made default / mandatory as part of a future OPA 1.0 release, at which point they'd be made immediately obsolete as part of Regal.
-There are a few strict mode checks that likely will remain optional in OPA, and we may choose to integrate them into Regal in the future.
+> That would certainly be an option.
+However, most of the strict mode checks will be made default / mandatory as part
+> of a future OPA 1.0 release, at which point they'd be made immediately obsolete as part of Regal.
+There are a few
+> strict mode checks that likely will remain optional in OPA, and we may choose to integrate them into Regal in the
+> future.

 Until then, the recommendation is to run both `opa check --strict` and `regal lint` as part of your policy build and test process.